Ugonna-Daniel/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 10.
 A script that sets the mode of the file hello the same as olleh’s mode

 Task 11.
 A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 Regular files should not be changed

+Task 12.
+A script that creates a directory called my_dir with permissions 751 in the working directory